+DRIVE BELT MAINTENANCE

-DRIVE BELT TENSION / ALIGNMENT LIFTING THE MOTORCYCLE
+LIFTING THE MOTORCYCLE

-Failure to properly lift and stabilize motorcycle may allow it to tip or fall, resulting in severe personal injury or death.
+Failure to properly lift and stabilize motorcycle may allow it to tip or fall, resulting in serious injury or death.

 Position motorcycle platform jack beneath engine case, avoiding oil drain plug, and lift motorcycle so front wheel is off ground.
 Stabilize motorcycle in upright position with tie-down straps (or equivalent).
-Motorcycle MUST be stable prior to performing belt procedures.
+Motorcycle MUST be stable prior to performing belt maintenance procedures.